American Friends Of The Kiev Jewish Community

 How does American Friends Of The Kiev Jewish Community spend its money?

 American Friends Of The Kiev Jewish Community directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to American Friends Of The Kiev Jewish Community tax-deductible?